For more information on all three of KU's latest round of AAAS fellows, please see the full news release in KU Today.

 Dr. Lingeman will also be presenting a seminar titled “Selective (on-line) sample preparation for LC-MS analysis of biologically active compounds”, at 11:00 – 12:00, on Tuesday, April 15, in Simons Auditorium, Higuchi Biosciences Center, 2099 Constant Avenue.
 The seminar is open to the public.

-March 3, 2008: Indiana Distinguished Professor Receives Ralph N. Adams Award
+March 3, 2008: Indiana Distinguished Professor Receives Ralph N. Adams Award at Pittcon

 Milos V. Novotny, Distinguished Professor of Chemistry and Lilly Chemistry Alumni Chair in the Department of Chemistry, Indiana University, and Adjunct Professor of Medicine at Indiana University School of Medicine, was awarded the Ralph N. Adams Award in Bioanalytical Chemistry at PITTCON 2008 in New Orleans.
 The Award is sponsored by the Pittsburgh Conference and Friends of Ralph N. Adams.
 The Adams Award was established in 2005 to honor an outstanding scientist who has advanced the field of bioanalytical chemistry through research, innovation, and/or education.
 Dr. Novotny's research currently focuses on substantial improvement in resolution of complex biochemical mixtures and identification of the separated compounds through techniques such as electrospray mass spectrometry and matrix-assisted laser desorption/ionization mass spectrometry.